-Snežana Nešić is a composer, accordionist and conductor living in Hannover.
-She studied at the Academy of Music P.I.
-Tchaikovsky in Kiev and at the Hanover University of Music, Drama and Media (composition with Prof. Johannes Schöllhorn).
-Since 2011 she has been a docent for new music and composition at the HMTM Hannover and from 2018 to 2020 she was also a lecturer for contemporary music at the HMT Felix Mendelssohn Bartholdy in Leipzig. in the academic year 2014-15 she was also guest professor for composition at the St. Cyril and Methodius University in Skopje (Macedonia).
+Snežana Nešić is a composer, accordionist and conductor living in Hanover.
+She studied at the P.I.
+Tchaikovsky Academy of Music in Kiev and at the University of Music University of Music, Theater and Media in Hanover (composition with Prof. Johannes Schöllhorn).
+Since 2011, she has been teaching new music and composition at the HMTM in Hanover.
+In recent years she has also taught at the HMT Felix Mendelssohn Bartholdy in Leipzig and was a visiting professor of composition at St. Cyril and Methodius University in Skopje, Macedonia.

 As a composer, she has won many awards, including the “Andrea Ceraso” Rome Award and 1st prizes in the the Molinari Quartet Composition Competition and the Weimar Spring International Composition Competition (Weimarer Frühjahrstage).
 Snežana Nešić has received compositional commissions from inter alia, Gewandhaus zu Leipzig, North German Television (NDR), Philharmonie Luxembourg, Ensemble Contemporain de Montréal, National Opera Hannover and the Chamber Opera Cologne.
 In addition, her compositions have been premiered at the Salzburg Biennale and the international theater festival BITEF.
 She has been awarded the prestigious composition scholarship of the German Academy in Rome and has been composer-in-residence at the Goethe House in Rome, the Wilhelm Kempff House in Positano, the German Study Center in Venice and in Montréal, among others.